rozza/rozza.github.io/source/posts/how-to-handle-multiple-scala-versions.md

     The fix in Casbah was to simply add a `beans.scala` for the scala specific versions and create a `BeanInfo` type which points to the correct scala package.
 Problem solved.

-Sbt allow you to run any command against multiple versions of Scala. `./sbt ++test` will test against all your `crossScalaVersions` of Scala and hopefully confirm the code works as expected.
-If I want to test a specific version just add it to the arguments eg: `./sbt ++ 2.9.3 test`.
+Sbt allow you to run any command against multiple versions of Scala. `./sbt +test` will test against all your `crossScalaVersions` of Scala and hopefully confirm the code works as expected.
+If I want to test a specific version use a double plus sign and add the version string to the arguments eg: `./sbt ++ 2.9.3 test`.

 ## Final thoughts